Thanks to a reader named Matthew, we tried cooking polish sausage and sauerkraut in our truck.

-For our first attempt at cooking this dish in the truck Mike drives for his trucking company, we purchased the lower fat version and were highly disappointed with the flavor.
+For our first attempt at cooking this dish in-truck, we purchased the lower fat version and were highly disappointed with the flavor.

 This is an image of Hillshire Farm's brand of polska kielbasa, together with the price that it was being sold for at a Wal-Mart in the southern USA in late 2009.

 In this photo of the store's meat display, you will see different brands of smoked sausage, polish sausage and polska kielbasa.